jjfumero/jjfumero.github.io/_posts/2024-03-22-tornadovm-multibackend-multidevice.md

   - Hardware Accelerators
   - Concurrency
   - Multi-Backend
-excerpt: "This post shows, via examples, how developers can benefit from these features, and reason about performance using the TornadoVM profiler to help us to tune our applications."
+excerpt: "This post shows, via examples, how developers can benefit from these features, and reason about performance using the TornadoVM profiler to help us tune our applications."
 ---

 ## Key Takeaways